rapid7/insightconnect-plugins/threatstack/help.md

 # Version History

+* 2.0.0 - Use ThreatStack API v2 | Fix all actions | Type action outputs
 * 1.0.1 - New spec and help.md format for the Extension Library
 * 1.0.0 - Update to v2 architecture | Support web server mode | Update to new credential types
 * 0.1.1 - SSL bug fix in SDK